Kubernetes

 Continuing to run the tasks.

-After deploying your Kubernetes cluster, it’s essential to verify everything works correctly.
-You can do this by running the kubectl get nodes command.
+To check and make sure your Kubernetes cluster is up and running, you can do this by running the kubectl get nodes command.
 This command will display all your Kubernetes nodes, and you should see that all your nodes are in the Ready state.

-If you encounter any issues, you can diagnose cluster problems by running kubectl cluster info dump.
+If you see errors or you have any issues, you can diagnose cluster problems by running kubectl cluster info dump.
 This command will output a lot of information that can help you troubleshoot any issues with your cluster.

 Adding and Removing Nodes in Your Kubernetes Cluster